Halkreen/poe-secondscreen/README.md

 - ~~Add gem images~~ Done in v1.1.0
 - ~~Use a dedicated PoE database~~ (kinda) Done in v1.1.0
 - Added a one handed / two handed option
+- Better error handling
+- Smoother animations (get rid of material ?)

-I might also work on a web tool that will allow you to create your leveling without manually editing a JSON file.
-It would generate a link, and this link could be pasted into the app (like pastebin url's for PoB)
+~~I might also work on a web tool that will allow you to create your leveling without manually editing a JSON file.
+It would generate a link, and this link could be pasted into the app (like pastebin url's for PoB)~~ Done in v1.2.0 !

-I'm not sure I will have the time to do that before Ultimatum (3.14) is released, although PRs are welcome!

 > Have a nice day, exile ! 👋